Rock Climbing Clinic

 Shoulder impingement - Can occur acutely or develop slowly.
 Pain is felt at the front of the shoulder and often occurs on movements which involve lifting the arm out to the side.
 Common in climbers due to the repetitive nature of certain movements in climbing.

 Our physiotherapist James has a specialist interest in climbing injuries.
 He is a keen climber himself, climbing 3-4 times a week either indoors or out depending on the weather!
-He attended the Climbing Injuries Symposium in 2016 and also has a place for this year’s course.
+He climbs up to font 7B outdoors.
+He attended the Climbing Injuries Symposium in 2016 and 2018.
 His knowledge of how to treat climbing injuries plus his understanding of the biomechanics of climbing means that he’ll be able to assess and treat your issue and get you back climbing asap.

 Here are James’s TOP TIPS to stay injury free when climbing: